Centerville, Maine

 Centerville is a township in Washington County, Maine, in the United States.
 As of the 2000 census, the town population was 26.

 As of 2003, the town meeting voted to dissolve the town government and return it to unincorporated territory; the disincorporation was effective as of July 1, 2004.
 The former town is now included in the North Washington Unorganized Territory.

+History

+Prior to de-organization, residents were facing exhaustion with the task of running a municipality, and they found a decreasing number of qualified, interested people in holding such positions.